technicat/schematic/README.md

 which I actually use but by the same token it's a random assortment.

-Install Gauche (it's also possible to build these as standalone executables), add these files to your PATH,
+Install Gauche (it's also possible to build these as standalone executables), add this directory to your PATH, and you can invoke, for example

 files.scm -t swift